eurecom-asp/sasv-joint-optimisation/README.md

 Codes to our ICASSP 2023 paper "Can spoofing countermeasure and speaker verification systems be jointly optimised?" will be uploaded soon.

+(July 10, 2023) We've uploaded the pre-trained models and score files in our experiment in [here](https://nextcloud.eurecom.fr/s/84zF6XEDsXFjWGo).
+Please notice that due to storage limit, only the best performing model of each configuration is uploaded.

 ### Getting started
 Codes were tested using a GeForce RTX 3090 GPU with CUDA Version==11.2.
 Please try to install the dependencies first:
 ```